paxet/dotfiles/README.md

 > systemd-boot.hook -> Updates systemd-boot when systemd is upgraded.
 >
 > remove_old_cache.hook -> Remove all but the currently installed and the previously used cache

+## Udev Rules
+Place it in: /etc/udev/rules.d/

+> 60-ioscheduler.rules -> First add "scsi_mod.use_blk_mq=1" as kernel parameter.
+Afterwards will use multi-queue scheduler, md-deadline for non-rotational disks and bfq for rotational ones.